edwindj/sdmxdata/README.md

 It focusses on:

-- retrieving lists of dataflows, agencies and categories
+- retrieving lists of dataflows: `list_dataflows`, for getting an overview of the available tables (dataflow) at a data provider, including their descriptions.

-- retrieving information of one dataflow
+- retrieving the structure of a dataflow: `get_dataflow_structure`, for getting detailed information the structure and metadata of a dataflow.

-- retrieving and selecting data from a dataflow
+- retrieving data: `get_data` and `get_observations` for selecting and
+  retrieving data from a dataflow.
+Both functions allow for easy filtering on dimensions, reporting periods, and other metadata.

+- retrieving lists of agencies and subagencies: `list_agencies`, for getting an overview of the agencies

 It does not implement a full fledged SDMX metadata model or data model.
 For that, you can use